uber/client-platform-engineering/chef/cookbooks/cpe_anyconnect/README.md

 cpe_anyconnect Cookbook
 ========================
-Installs anyconnect with ChoiceChanges.xml and installs all necessary files for anyconnect to properly configure itself during install.
+Installs Cisco AnyConnect Client with `ChoiceChanges.xml` and installs all necessary files for AnyConnect to properly configure itself during install.

 For information on how to create the ChoiceChanges.xml file please see [the munki documentation](https://github.com/munki/munki/wiki/ChoiceChangesXML)